 The following information is needed to perform a detection and suppression analysis:

-Vertical distance between the of the ignition source and the ceiling, and radial distance between the nearest detector and the ignition source.
+Vertical distance between the base of the ignition source fire and the ceiling, and radial distance between the nearest detector and the ignition source.
 For cross-zone detection the radial distances from the ignition source to the nearest detectors in two zones are needed.

 Roving fire watch recurrence schedule.

-For water-based suppression system, distance from the ignition source to the nearest non-degraded head
+For water-based suppression system, distance from the ignition source to the nearest non-degraded head.

 Discharge delay and transport times for gaseous suppression systems, deluge systems, pre-action sprinklers, or dry-pipe water systems.

+END

 Attachment 1: Revision History for IMC 0609 Appendix F Attachment 3